hbctraining/variant_analysis/lessons/file_formats_reference.md

 1       1324300 .
 G       A       .
 PASS    AS_FilterStatus=SITE;AS_SB_TABLE=47,6|11,0;ClippingRankSum=0.390;DP=68;ECNT=1;FS=2.373;GERMQ=93;MBQ=27,27;MFRL=337,338;MMQ=60,60;MPOS=27;MQ=60.00;MQ0=0;MQRankSum=0.000;NALOD=1.54;NLOD=9.88;POPAF=6.00;ReadPosRankSum=-0.125;TLOD=24.65        GT:AD:AF:DP:F1R2:F2R1:SB        0/0:33,0:0.028:33:12,0:20,0:32,1,0,0    0/1:20,11:0.367:31:6,6:12,5:15,5,11,0
 ```

 This variant is on chromosome `1` at position `1324300`.
 It has a `.` in the third field because it hasn't been annotated with dbSNP yet, but that may change if we annotate this file.
 The reference allele in the position was a `G` and a variant allele, `A`, was found.
 The sixth field `.` signifies that it doesn't have a PHRED quality score associated with this variant.
 This variant passed all of the filters.
-For each sample we will have information on the genotype, allele depths listed in order, the alternate allele frequency, depth at this site, counts of reads in F1R2 pair orientation supporting each allele, counts of reads in F2R1 pair orientation supporting each allele and some statistics on strand bias.
+For each sample we will have information on the genotype, allele depths listed in order, the alternate allele frequency, depth at this site, counts of reads in F1R2 pair orientation supporting each allele, counts of reads in F2R1 pair orientation supporting each allele, and some statistics on strand bias.

 ### Exercises

-Let's analzye this sample VCF file found here `/n/groups/hbctraining/variant_calling/sample_data/sample.vcf`.
-First let's move into out `variant_calling` directory and copy over the file:
+Let's analyze this sample VCF file found here `/n/groups/hbctraining/variant_calling/sample_data/sample.vcf`.
+First let's move into our `variant_calling` directory and copy over the file:

 ```
 cd ~/variant_calling/